dsc-courses/practice.dsc80.com/problems/fa22-midterm/fa22-mid-q06.md

 Clearly Option A and D are both wrong so let's focus our attention to Option B and C.

-While C seems like a likely candidate, setting a column to a series of different lenght won't raise an exception, rather, python will simply assign the series and have missing values for tasks that are not in `dates`.
+While C seems like a likely candidate, setting a column to a Series of different length won't raise an exception, rather, Python will simply assign the Series and have missing values for tasks that are not in `dates`.

 <average>57</average>